Welcome to Wild Minds

 Our accreditations include:

-Maths and English Functional Skills
+• Maths and English Functional Skills

-ASDAN Short Courses (e.g. Animal Care, Construction)
+• ASDAN Short Courses (including Animal Care and Construction)

-AQA Unit Awards
+• AQA Unit Awards

-ASDAN Life Skills Challenges
+• ASDAN Life Skills Challenges

-NOCN Skills for Employment, Training, and Personal Development
+• NOCN Skills for Employment, Training, and Personal Development

 Animal Care